HanokKumar440/infotact_data_analytics_insights_and_reports_2nd_project/README.md

 - Generated aggregated datasets which were exported for dashboard development

 SQL was used to transform raw transactional data into meaningful aggregated insights for further analysis and visualization.

+## Python Exploratory Data Analysis (EDA)

+- Performed exploratory data analysis using Python libraries such as Pandas, NumPy, Matplotlib, and Seaborn
+- Loaded and inspected the dataset to understand structure, data types, and distributions
+- Identified missing values and ensured data consistency

+### Key Analyses Performed

+- **Cancellation Analysis:**
+  Examined the proportion of canceled vs non-canceled bookings to understand overall cancellation behavior

+- **Lead Time Analysis:**
+  Analyzed the relationship between lead time and cancellations to identify how booking timing impacts cancellation probability

+- **Revenue Distribution:**
+  Visualized total price distribution to understand revenue spread and detect outliers

+- **City-wise Performance:**
+  Aggregated revenue across cities to identify top-performing locations

+- **Correlation Analysis:**
+  Generated a correlation matrix to identify relationships between numerical features such as lead time, stay duration, and pricing

+### Insights

+- Higher lead time bookings tend to show increased cancellation rates
+- Revenue distribution is skewed, indicating variation in booking values
+- Certain cities contribute significantly more to total revenue
+- Feature relationships help in selecting variables for further analysis and modeling

+---

+This EDA step helped in uncovering patterns and preparing the dataset for advanced analysis such as A/B testing and predictive modeling.